bipin-Pariyar2003/ecommerce/README.md

-Hey!! this is a project (an ecommerce web app) developed by me using python django. you can observe it and give me suggestions or feedback to improve my work Author-Bipin Pariyar
+Hey!! this is a project (an ecommerce web app) developed by me using python django. you can observe it and give me suggestions or feedback to improve my work.
+Author-Bipin Pariyar